hilts-vaughan/UnlinkMKV-GUI/README.md

 **MKVToolnix**: Install from here and use the installer https://www.bunkus.org/videotools/mkvtoolnix/downloads.html (or you can download the ZIP and add it to your PATH, if you prefer).
 Copy and note the install path you are putting down

 **FFmpeg**: This is optional, only required if you want to encode but you can find many guides on the internet to setting it up, such as this: http://jonhall.info/how_to/setup_and_use_ffmpeg_on_windows

+**Mediainfo**: This is optional as well but is needed if you want to use "Native Mode" You need to make sure you have the command line utilities available to use.
+For Windows, you can download those here: https://mediaarea.net/en/MediaInfo/Download/Windows

 **.NET**: You should already have this.